o-biotech/public-web-docs/docs/tutorials/cyton-biosensing-board.md

 ![OpenBiotech Datastream](https://www.fathym.com/iot/img/brainflow_datastream.png)

-From there, you can use IoT Ensemble’s built in [API endpoints](https://www.openbiotech.co/docs/integrations/connecting-downstream) to query and access your data.
+From there, you can use OpenBiotech's built in [API endpoints](https://www.openbiotech.co/docs/integrations/connecting-downstream) to query and access your data.